 You will receive your results in a PDF document by email.
 If the result of a test is extremely low or high and immediate medical intervention is required, you will be contacted for a personal consultation before receiving your results.
 Other abnormal values are indicated with an arrow up for a high value and/or an arrow down for a low value.
 A urine and/or blood test is a snapshot, sometimes it's wise to repeat the tests after a month if there is room for improvement.
 In case of medical complaints you should always consult your doctor.

 4.1 What is the shelf life of the supplied test set?

-You must have your blood drawn and shipped no later than 8 weeks after receiving the blood collection kit, this is because of the shelf life of the tubes.
-After this time the order will be closed and cannot be processed anymore.
+You must have your blood drawn and sent no later than 8 weeks after receiving the blood collection kit, this is due to the shelf life of the tubes.
+After this time, the order will be closed and cannot be processed.

 4.2 I want to exchange my test, is that possible?

 The blood test cannot be exchanged, the reason being that tests are created specifically in your name in the laboratory system.
 However, before you have your blood drawn, you can cancel the order or exchange it for another test.
 You will have to pay the order fee/shipping costs again.

 You must then send this cancellation by email to [email protected] stating your name and order number.
 We can then credit the amount for the blood test, excluding the order/shipping and payment costs.